GOP governors who turned down Medicaid money have hands out

 Now, Republican leaders in states aren’t just asking for money they turned down.
 They’re asking to change the formula to get back what they lost.

 The federal Medicaid formula is based in part on how many enrollees a state had as of 2016.
-By last year, Ohio, for instance, had added 700,000 recipients since accepting the Medicaid expansion.
-For Michigan, it was roughly 630,000.
+By last year, Michigan, for instance, had added 630,000 recipients since accepting the Medicaid expansion.

 But Medicaid in Kansas grew at a far slower rate, given Gov. Sam Brownback’s opposition to the federal law.
 Now, he wants Congress to change the formula to benefit his state.